vivekkmrpaswan/KKDSA/introduction-to-programming/types-of-language.md

 b = a
 a[0] = 99
 b = ?
-ans b is also refering to the same object so, b = [99,2,3,4]
+ans b is also referring to the same object so, b = [99,2,3,4]

 **Garbage collection**